pszponder/blog-articles/control-flow/conditional-statements.md

 ## if statement:

-The if statement evaluates a condition (what's in the parenthesis).
-When the condition is evaluated to be `truthy`, the if statement will run the block of code inside its curly braces.
+The `if` statement evaluates a condition (what's in the parenthesis).
+When the condition is evaluated to be `truthy`, the `if` statement will run the block of code inside its curly braces.

-If the condition is evaluated to be `falsy`, the if statement and the contents inside its curly braces are not evaluated and JavaScript moves on with the next statement in the code.
+If the condition is evaluated to be `falsy`, the `if` statement and the contents inside its curly braces are not evaluated and JavaScript moves on with the next statement in the code after the `if` statement's closing curly braces..

 ```js
 // The stuff inside the parenthesis is the condition that